Ukraine Latest: US Says Ceding Land Is Matter for Kyiv to Decide

 Premiers of Albania, Montenegro Head to Kyiv (9:26 a.m.)

 The prime ministers of Albania and Montenegro are en route to Kyiv for a meeting with Zelenskiy.
-Both countries have joined European Union sanctions against Russia and have spoken in favor or Ukraine being designated as a candidate for membership in the bloc.
+Both countries have joined EU sanctions against Russia and have spoken in favor or Ukraine being designated as a candidate for membership in the bloc.

 Blinken Says Zelenskiy Makes Call on Territory (2:15 a.m.)